 Under the IBC, upon the initiation of the CIRP against the corporate debtor, the resolution professional takes on the role of the management of the company, and the powers of the board of directors remain suspended during this period.
-In terms of the IBC, directors may be held personally liable to make contributions to the assets of the corporate debtor (on an application made by the resolution professional to the NCLT) if such director knew or ought to have known that "there was no reasonable prospect" of avoiding the commencement of a CIRP against the corporate debtor under the terms of the IBC, and did not exercise due diligence in minimising the potential loss to the creditors during this period.
+In terms of the IBC, directors may be held personally liable to make contributions to the assets of the corporate debtor (on an application made by the resolution professional to the NCLT) if such director $\,$ knew or ought to have known that "there was no reasonable prospect" of avoiding the commencement of a CIRP against the corporate debtor under the terms of the IBC, and did not exercise due diligence in minimising the potential loss to the creditors during this period.
 Separately, under Section 66(1) of the IBC, such persons who are knowingly party to the carrying on of the business of the company during its CIRP or liquidation, in a manner that demonstrates their intent to defraud the creditors of the company, or for any other fraudulent purpose, may be held liable to make contributions to the assets of the corporate debtor (on an application made by the resolution professional to the NCLT).
+Proceedings in relation to the same will survive the approval of the resolution plan by the NCLT.